 The information present on this webpage has not been evaluated by any medical authority such as the Food & Drug Administration (FDA).
 All information is for educational purposes only.
 Strictly saying, we do not aim to diagnose, treat, cure, or prevent any disease or illness.
 You must consult a medical professional before acting on any content on this website.

-Usama Azam is a medical student (MD) and an expert in natural medicine.
-He believes and writes on natural treatments about different health and medical conditions.
-To know more about him visit About page.
+Usama Azam is a medical student (MD) and loves to share his medical knowledge.
+He loves to write on different health and medical conditions for a better understanding of a common person.
+To know more about him visit the About page.